UjuAni/UjuAni/README.md

 - 👋 Hi, I’m @UjuAni
 - 👀 I’m interested in web development and web design
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on an ehealth mobile app
+- 💞️ I’m looking to collaborate on an ehealth or fintech mobile app
 - 📫 How to reach me - ujuani684@gmail.com

 <!---